Program Areas

 Stormwater ManagementSafeguarding water systems from campus runoff.

 Our Stormwater Management Program targets three key regulatory areas in Texas: Municipal Separate Storm Sewer Systems (MS4s), industrial activities, and construction runoff.
-Through our Stormwater Management Plan (SWMP), we implement Best Management Practices to prevent illicit discharges and protect aquatic life.
+Through our Stormwater Management Plan (SWMP), we implement Best Management Practices to prevent prohibited and hazardous discharges and protect our streams and aquatic life.

 Leadership Team